nawwardiab/doctor-appointment-app/notes/roadmap.md

-Given the structure is ready, I suggest starting with these steps in sequence to get a functional MVP quickly:

 ### Step 1: **Set Up Global State with Context API**

-Since your app has multiple interdependent entities (users, doctors, appointments), setting up global state using the `AppContext` will help in managing the data flow efficiently.
-You can:
+Since the app has multiple interdependent entities (users, doctors, appointments), setting up global state using the `AppContext` will help in managing the data flow efficiently:

 - Define a central `AppContext` to manage logged-in user info, selected doctor, and appointment data.
 - Use context for authentication status and user type (doctor or patient).

 ### Step 2: **Create Basic API Functionality**

-Implement the basic functionality in the `/api` folder for fetching data from your dummy datasets (`doctors.json`, `appointments.json`, `users.json`).
-This will allow you to:
+Implement the basic functionality in the `/api` folder for fetching data from the dummy datasets (`doctors.json`, `appointments.json`, `users.json`).
+This will allow me to:

 - Develop early testing capabilities for the UI components.
 - Use `getServerSideProps` or `getStaticProps` to pre-fetch this data for your pages, adding the dynamic data layer.

 ### Step 3: **Build Core Components**

-You could start building core reusable components that are essential for user flows:
+Start building core reusable components that are essential for user flows:

 1. **DoctorCard.jsx**: